 Brown fat may be key to a healthier life

-Diet and lifestyle 16. jan 2021 3 min Associate Professor Camilla Charlotte Schéele, Postdoc Jo Beldring Henningsen Written by Morten Busch
+Health and Wellness 16. jan 2021 3 min Associate Professor Camilla Charlotte Schéele, Postdoc Jo Beldring Henningsen Written by Morten Busch

 A decade ago, scientists discovered that energy-consuming brown fat may have an important role for adults.
 Since then, researchers have sought to understand how it arises and how it can help to counteract obesity.
 Research confirms that activating brown fat among adult humans increases the metabolic rate.
 The focus is now on understanding the interaction between the brain and brown fat to ensure that the brain does not respond to any increased energy consumption by increasing appetite.